 Car accidents in Athens, Alabama, or anywhere in Limestone County, can occur between agricultural and farming machinery versus passenger vehicles.
 The fact that the city holds many transportation options makes it a high traffic spot for tractor-trailers or 18-wheeler trucks hauling goods to market.
 A small passenger car holds very little chance of defense against a semi-truck with a tight delivery schedule.
-Although truckers would tell you their schedule depends on driving safely, the sheer size and weight difference between their trucks and a passenger vehicle makes it an unfair fight from the start.
+Although truckers would tell you their schedule depends on driving safely, the sheer size and weight difference between their trucks and a passenger vehicle make it an unfair fight from the start.

 That’s why understanding your rights in an Alabama car accident makes sense, even if you live in a small city like Athens.

 FAQ: I was just in a car accident.
 What do I do now?

 First, make sure your vehicle and the other vehicle(s) involved have cleared the road.
 Find a safe space away from traffic to speak with them.
 Then, contact the police.
 Even in a “minor” crash or fender-bender, you will need the authorities there to document any damages and wrongdoing on behalf of the involved parties.